Before you Start: Set Goals

 - Additionally, you may uncover job opportunities that might not be posted or create an opportunity that did not previously exist.
 Read more about Networking and Informational Interviewing.

 - Remember to use Yale Cross Campus as a place to start connecting with Yale alums!

 If you have questions or concerns during your experience, it is important to address them professionally and in a timely manner.
 Most often, issues that arise are easily settled by speaking with a supervisor and coordinating together on how to move forward.
 Students may also connect with the Office of Career Strategy about any issues of concern and an OCS advisor can help you craft the discussion with your supervisor.

 Consider the following (adapted from Mary A. King and H. Frederick Sweitzer, The Successful Internship):

 - What do I know about the problem so far?

 - What is my goal?

 - What are the alternatives for reaching that goal?

 Connecting with the Office of Career Strategy

 While you’re in the midst of your experience, remember that the Office of Career Strategy is open and ready to assist you.
 If you’d like to speak with an advisor while you’re participating in a summer internship, job trek, research experience, etc., please don’t hesitate to schedule an appointment.
-Be sure to include your phone number in your appointment request if you are not on campus for the appointment (all Yale Career Link appointment times are in EST).
+Be sure to include your phone number in your appointment request if you are not on campus for the appointment (Yale Career Link appointments are in EST).